-While any part of the body can be injured during a car accident, the most common injuries are to the head, neck and back.
-Internal injuries and injuries to arms and legs are also reported often.
-Some of the more common injuries that occur are whiplash, head injury, back injury, internal bleeding or fractures to the limbs.
+While any part of the body can be injured during a car accident, the most common injuries are to the head, neck and back, and internal injuries and injuries to arms and legs are also reported often.
+Below you’ll find more details about some of the common injuries that occur.

 Common Car Accident Injuries

-- Common Back Injuries Sprains, strains, herniated disks and fractured vertebrae are all common back injuries.
-Lower back injuries are most common.
+Sprains, strains, herniated disks and fractured vertebrae are all common back injuries, with injuries to the lower back being the most common.
 Back injuries can cause severe and persistent pain and limit movement and range of motion.
 Back injuries can require a long recovery or even bed rest.
-Some common treatments are drugs to manage pain and swelling, heat or ice therapy, physical therapy, ultrasound, chiropractors, steroid injections, and in some cases surgery may be needed.
+Some common treatments are drugs to manage pain and swelling, heat or ice therapy, physical therapy, ultrasound, chiropractic treatment and steroid injections, and in some cases surgery may be needed.

-- Lower Extremity Injuries The lower extremities from the hips, calves, thighs, knees, heels to the toes can be seriously injured in a motor vehicle accident.
+The lower extremities — the hips, calves, thighs, knees, heels and toes — can be seriously injured in a motor vehicle accident.
 Fractures are very common, especially to the pelvic bone, femur, patella, tibia and ankle.
 Serious injuries to the hip joints and knee ligaments are common and may require several operations.
 Sprains, tendon injuries and stress fractures are also very common.
-Lower limb injuries impact your ability to do everyday things like walk, drive and exercise and can be permanent or require a long recovery.
+Lower limb injuries impact your ability to do everyday things like walk, drive and exercise, and the injuries can be permanent or require a long recovery.
 A long recovery can cause a financial impact as well as permanent physical and psychological problems.

-- Upper Body Injuries It is common in a car accident to injure your upper body.
+It is common in a car accident to injure your upper body.
 Arms, wrists, hands, fingers, shoulders, collarbones and the sternum are often fractured.
-A fracture may either require surgery or a long period in a cast or splint.
+A fracture may require either surgery or a long period in a cast or splint.
 Some broken bones may cause permanent injury to nerves, muscles, tendons and ligaments.
 Physical therapy may be required after a bone has healed to improve strength and range of motion.

 Injuries to the rotator cuff in the shoulder joint are also common and can be diagnosed with an MRI.
 Serious rotator cuff injuries often require extensive surgical repair.

-- Internal Injuries In a car accident, internal injuries may not be immediately apparent, even to the victim.
-Some of the more common injuries to the internal organs are to the lungs, heart, spleen, kidneys, liver or even the intestines.
+In a car accident, internal injuries may not be immediately apparent, even to the victim.
+Some of the more common injuries are to the lungs, heart, spleen, kidneys, liver or even the intestines.
 A rib fracture can puncture a lung or other organ and cause internal bleeding.
 Spleen injuries are common and can be quite serious and may require a long recovery at a hospital.